 Details of practice

-Simon is acknowledged as an expert in conspiracy, corporate crime, commercial and tax fraud, bribery, corruption, money laundering and matters arising under the Proceeds of Crime Act 2002.
+Simon is acknowledged as a leading expert in conspiracy, corporate crime, commercial and tax fraud, art fraud, bribery, corruption, money laundering and matters arising under the Proceeds of Crime Act 2002.
 He also has expertise in international cross border commercial disputes.

 Simon has extensive experience of VAT, duty and tax cases in the High Court, Crown Court, and the First and Upper Tier Tax Tribunals and frequently advises at an early stage during the course of HMRC civil and criminal tax investigations through to trial.
 He has appeared in a number of civil and criminal MTIC (VAT) fraud cases in the FTT and the Crown Court in which the tax losses have exceeded £500 million.

-Simon deals with a wide range of commercial/civil and criminal issues arising in High Court, arbitral, Crown Court and Appellate proceedings in his areas of expertise.
+Simon deals with commercial/civil and criminal cases arising in High Court, arbitral, Crown Court and Appellate proceedings in his areas of expertise.
 He is a regular in the Court of Appeal and has appeared in the Supreme Court.
 He is frequently consulted in cases with an international dimension including those involving commercial disputes, extradition and mutual assistance.

-Simon is an expert in restraint, receivership and civil/cash recovery proceedings under Part V of the Proceeds of Crime Act 2002 and in cases concerning unlawful searches.
-He has provided expert testimony which has been used in foreign and domestic proceedings regarding UK and international legal obligations concerning money laundering.
+Simon is an expert in confiscation, restraint, receivership and civil/cash recovery proceedings under Part V of the Proceeds of Crime Act 2002 and in cases concerning unlawful searches.
+He has provided expert testimony in both foreign and domestic proceedings regarding UK and international legal obligations concerning money laundering.

 On the civil side Simon advised in an aspect of the BITEL commercial litigation involving the disputed ownership of a Kyrgyzstan mobile telephone company and advised in a contractual dispute arising out of the construction of the Meydan race track in Dubai.

 He is currently instructed in a number of ongoing civil cases concerning the miss-selling by the leading banks of derivatives contracts and Interest Rate Hedging Products (IRHPs) to small and medium businesses.
 He is also dealing with several cases concerning planning and noise nuisance issues arising out of the building of “super basements” in Kensington and Chelsea and has also been involved in seeking to challenge the government’s culling of badgers in England.